 - On all plan types, do the following:

-- Email tickets (including web form, side conversations, and API) must have a unique routing tag to be routed through the standard omnichannel routing queue.
+- Email (including web form, side conversations, and API) must have a unique routing tag to be routed through the standard omnichannel routing queue.
 However, the auto-routing tag isn't needed to route email tickets through custom routing queues, unless they don't match to any custom queues and you want them to get picked up by the standard omnichannel routing queue.
-Decide what your routing tag will be.
+You can use the default auto-routing tag (auto-routing) or you can specify a different one.

 - You probably already use triggers to assign tickets to groups.
 If you're using the standard omnichannel routing queue, you need to ensure one or more triggers have an action to add the routing tag to any email tickets you want routed by omnichannel routing.
 The group assignment and auto-routing tag aren't required for tickets that are routed through custom queues.
 See Requirements for the routing triggers.
 Decide if you are going to modify existing triggers to function as routing triggers, or create new ones.

-- Before you turn on omnichannel routing, you need to define capacity rules to balance the assigned work between agents.
+- Omnichannel routing uses capacity rules to control how much work is assigned to each agent at a given time.
 There is a built-in capacity rule that is enabled by default, but you can define alternative rules that better meet your unique needs.
 Decide what capacity rules you will need.
 For each rule, decide what the capacities will be for each channel and which agents will be assigned to the rule.

-- Do you want to assign work to agents based on who has the most spare capacity for the channel (the standard configuration) or based on who hasn't been routed work from the channel in the longest time (round robin)?
+- Decide whether you want to assign work to agents based on who has the most spare capacity for the channel (the standard configuration) or based on who hasn't been routed work from the channel in the longest time (round robin)

 - Review the standard unified agent statuses.
-When you turn on omnichannel routing, standard agent statuses are automatically available for agents to use across channels.
+When omnichannel routing is on, standard agent statuses are automatically available for agents to use across channels.
 The standard agent statuses can't be edited, but it's important to understand how they're configured.

-- How do you want to handle it when messaging conversations and calls are routed to agents but they don't accept it?
+- Decide how you want to handle the situation when messaging conversations and calls are routed to agents but they don't accept them.
 Are you going to turn on messaging reassignment timing, where a messaging ticket is reassigned to a different team member if not addressed within the specified timing?
+Would you prefer to auto-accept messaging tickets for agents?

 - What unified agent statuses are you going to use?
 Just the standard agent statuses or custom statuses, too?
 For each custom status, what will be the name of the status and what will be the per-channel statuses?